-- ESD (electrostatic discharge) grounding strap - Phillips #2 screwdriver - Replacement core switch blade (SAN768B requires the core switch blade (CR8)).
+- ESD grounding strap

+- Phillips #2 screwdriver

+- Replacement core switch blade (CR8).

 Verifying the necessity of installation

 Confirm that you need to replace the core switch blade before continuing.
 The following events might indicate that a core switch blade is faulty: